stevenmontilla/stevenmontilla.github.io/twitter/twitter.md

 ## Discussion

 Provide a summary and interpretation of your key findings in relation to your research question.
-Mention if findings confirm or contradict patterns observed by Wang et al (2016) or by Holler (2
+Mention if findings confirm or contradict patterns observed by Wang et al (2016) or by Holler (2021)

+The spatial distribution of significant clusters of activity related to tornadoes in early May correlated with the [locations of the tornado outbreak of May 2-4, 2021](https://en.wikipedia.org/wiki/Tornado_outbreak_of_May_2%E2%80%934,_2021).
+Therefore, the results of this replication are consistent with those of Wang et al (2016), Holler (2021) in that there were significant activity clusters in the areas affected by the tornado outbreak.

+In terms of the contextual tweet analysis, it appears to be that the majority of tweets focused on providing times and locations.
+As seen in figure 3 and 4, many of the top words such as 'cdt', '00','30','pm' described the temporal characteristics of the events.
+Words such as 'tx', 'tn', 'al','ky' referred to soatial characteristics of the outbreak.
+Finally, the use of words such 'emergency' and 'warning' communicated other responses associated with the outbreak.

 ## Conclusion